consoledotdev/home/content/privacy.md

 - [Cloudflare](https://www.cloudflare.com/): Where we run some of our websites and infrastructure.
 - [Courier](https://www.courier.com/privacy/): Used to manage emails we send.
+- [Encore](https://encore.dev/): Where we run some of our websites and infrastructure.
 - [DocuSign](https://www.docusign.com/): If you are a customer, we manage contracts using DocuSign.
 - [Google](https://www.google.com): We use Google Workspace for our email, docs